techmahedy/zunoo/README.md

 <a name="section-21"></a>

 ## Database and Migration
-MII allow you to create migration.
-To create migration, MII uses `CakePHP`'s `phinx`.
+Zuno allow you to create migration.
+To create migration, Zuno uses `CakePHP`'s `phinx`.
 So to create a migration file first you need to update the configuration file `environments` array like:
 ### `config.php`

 ```php